progamer07745/progamer07745/README.md

 ## 📌 About Me

-I'm a passionate **Junior Front-End Developer** with a focus on **React** and an active **tech content creator** on YouTube, where I collaborate with two partners to produce educational programming content and tech insights.
+I'm a front-end developer specializing in React, currently building web applications and sharing knowledge through YouTube tutorials.
+I work with two colleagues on a tech education channel where we break down complex topics into practical, actionable content.

-- 🔭 I’m currently diving deep into **Advanced React Patterns & Performance Optimization**
+- 🔭 I’m deepening my expertise in **advanced React patterns, performance optimization, and modern front-end architectures**.
-- 🌱 I’m constantly exploring **UI/UX best practices** and modern front-end architectures
+- 🌱 I actively follow **UI/UX trends** and strive to write clean, maintainable code.
-- 💬 Ask me about **React, JavaScript, or anything front-end related**
+- 💬 Ask me about **React, JavaScript, TypeScript, or transitioning into tech content creation**.
-- 🎥 I run a [YouTube channel](https://youtube.com/@TrioCoders) with two amazing partners – we create tutorials and discuss the latest in tech
+- 🎥 I co-host [TrioCoders](https://youtube.com/@TrioCoders), a YouTube channel focused on web development tutorials and industry discussions.
-- ⚡ Fun fact: Being part of a content team keeps me on my toes – I learn something new every day!
+- ⚡ Outside of coding, I enjoy exploring new tools, gaming, and collaborating on creative projects.

 <hr />